andrewjknapp/README_Creator/readme.md

 ## License<a name=license></a>

-This project can be used under the GPL 3.0 License.
+This project can be used under the MIT License.

 ## Contributors<a name=contributors></a>